 The most obvious reason people choose to outsource is to cut costs.
 If you are going to check the price without taking anything else to account, the cheapest alternatives are in India.
-Getting your own website can be at around a few hundreds of dollars.
+Getting your own website can be around a few hundred dollars.
 Mobile apps also go for a similar range depending on the complexity that they have.

-The price is going to make you really consider outsourcing to India a good option.
+The price is going to make you consider outsourcing to India as a good option.
 Why would you spend $4,000 when you can get it done for $400?
-India outsourcing can really be a wise choice for your budget.
+India outsourcing can be a wise choice for your budget.

 Larger Labor Pool